 Place the Quran Above

-The Holy book of Allah obviously deserves a lot of respect.
-So, it is not recommended to keep it in the lap while reading.
-Placing the Holy Quran on the floor is highly disgraceful and considered a sin.
+The Holy Book of Allah deserves a lot of respect.
+So, keeping it in the lap while reading is not recommended.
+Placing the Holy Quran on the floor is disgraceful and considered a sin.

-The best practice is to place the Quran on a neat and clean pillow.
-A special table for reading Quran is also a good choice.
+The best practice is placing the Quran on a neat, clean pillow.
+A special table for reading the Quran is also a good choice.
 You should consider one.